dqthebt24/ci-cd/jenkins.md

     - **Test e-mail recipient**: Provide an email address to receive the test email, ex: test@terralogic.com
     - Check inbox email from the target email address.
+- **Note:** User need to enable "Gmail for less secure apps".
+Do the steps in this [tutorial](https://hotter.io/docs/email-accounts/secure-app-gmail/) to enable.
 ## Tricks
 - **How to exclude a file or folder from SVN monitoring in Jenkins build?**
     - In your **Job Configuration**, under **Source Code Management** section, click the **Advanced...** button.